abeer-khan/Reddit-Gender-Movements/README.md

     </embed>
 </object>
 -->
-For more details, skim my <a href="https://uwspace.uwaterloo.ca/handle/10012/14973?show=full"> thesis</a>.
-Results are in Chapter 6.

 # A. Why I did it?
 What are the gender issues people discuss today?
 What do we know about the people who discuss them?
 Where should we even look to find this information?